lamperem/person-info/README.md

 # person-info
-Basic console app to catch personal information using node js
+Basic console app to catch personal information using node js and prompt, clear and colors modules